WaleeTheRobot/order-flow-bot/README.md

 OrderFlowBot may not work if using a version of NinjaTrader below 8.1.2.1.
 This is the minimum version supporting features up to C# 8.
 The below are information about OrderFlowBot usage.

-Consider increasing the ticks per level in the data series for less liquid assets.
+Consider increasing the ticks per level in the data series for less liquid assets and update it to be the same in the OrderFlowBot properties.

-For developing, you can copy the OrderFlowBot folder into your local NinjaTrader AddOns folder.

-For usage, you can download the zip containing the word import in the release page.
+For usage, you can download the zip containing the word release in the release page.
 You can import this zip file similar to importing a normal NinjaTrader Add-On. https://github.com/WaleeTheRobot/order-flow-bot/releases

 # Issues